-The Northern California and Northern Nevada Chapter offers programs and resources to support people living with mild cognitive impairment (MCI), Alzheimer's, or another form of dementia.
+The Northern California and Northern Nevada Chapter offers programs and resources to support people living with mild cognitive impairment (MCI), Alzheimer's, or another form of dementia or memory loss.

 Our early stage support groups are for the person with a physician’s diagnosis of Alzheimer’s disease or a related disorder, who is comfortable discussing their diagnosis and symptoms, and wants the opportunity to talk with others in a group setting.

-Most groups include a group for a care partner that meets at the same time in a separate room.
+Most groups include a separate care partner group.
 Pre-screening is required prior to enrollment.
 For more information call Judy Filippoff at 408.372.9937

 Living With Alzheimer's